WebComponentsGuide/webcomponents.guide/learn/components/naming-your-components.md

 clear!

 Conversely using difficult to spell words can cause errors and typos more often.
 It's best to avoid difficult to spell element names like `<abbreviated-text>` or `<widget-accessory>`.
-Some general rules that make words difficult to spell: words longer than 10 characters, words with double letters (abbreviated, occasion, accommodate), words using different letters with the same sound (necessary, accessory), words with "silent" constanants (knack, assign, doubt).
+Words longer than 10 characters tend to be difficult to spell, so try to avoid those.
+Words with double letters (abbreviated, occasion, accommodate) can be tricky too.
+Words using different letters with the same sound (necessary, accessory) often get misspelled.
+Words with "silent" consanants (knack, assign, doubt) are difficult, especially people whom English is not their first language.
 In these cases it might be better to replace a hard to spell word with a simpler word, e.g. `<abbreviated-text>` could be come `<short-text>`, `<approximate-date>` could be `<rounded-date>`.
 Alternatively you could replace one hard to spell word with two easier to spell words that mean the same thing, for example `<establish-account>` could be `<set-up-account>`.

 Tag names don't have to use a single dash!
 Names like `<auto-complete-input>` or `<ajax-form-provider>` are valid, and can sometimes be clearer!
 However just like long methods or class names they can be overly verbose which makes them